American, born in 1972, in Bitburg, Germany

 Public collections include Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of American Art, New York; Museum of Contemporary Art, Chicago; Museum of Contemporary Art, North Miami; Des Moines Art Center; Museum of Contemporary Art, Los Angeles; Los Angeles County Museum of Art; Hammer Museum, Los Angeles; San Francisco Museum of Modern Art; Montreal Museum of Fine Arts; Tate Modern, London; Musée d’Art Moderne de la Ville de Paris; Centre Georges Pompidou, Paris; and Moderna Museet, Stockholm.

-The survey exhibition, Sterling Ruby: Ceramics, is currently on view at the Des Moines Art Center, June 9 – September 9, 2018.
-It will travel to the Museum of Arts and Design in New York, October 3 – March 17, 2019.
-He will have a solo exhibition at the Nasher Sculpture Center in Dallas in 2019.
+The survey exhibition, Sterling Ruby: Ceramics, is currently on view at the Museum of Arts and Design in New York, October 3, 2018 – March 17, 2019.
+Ruby will have a solo exhibition at the Nasher Sculpture Center in Dallas in 2019.